Distributionally Robust Receive Combining: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} wireless transmission, detection and estimation of transmitted signals is of high importance, and beamforming at array receivers serves as a key signal-processing technique to suppress interference and environmental noises.
-The earliest beamforming solutions rely on the use of phase shifters (e.g., phased arrays) to steer and shape wave lobes, while advanced beamforming methods allow the employment of digital signal processing units, which introduce additional structural freedom (e.g., fully digital, hybrid, nonlinear, wideband) in beamformer design and significant performance improvement in signal recovery \cite{lo1991nonlinear,yang2015fifty,elbir2023twenty}.
+\IEEEPARstart{I}{n} wireless transmission, detection and estimation of transmitted signals is of high importance, and combining at array receivers serves as a key signal-processing technique to suppress interference and environmental noises.
+The earliest beamforming solutions rely on the use of phase shifters (e.g., phased arrays) to steer and shape wave lobes, while advanced combining methods allow the employment of digital signal processing units, which introduce additional structural freedom (e.g., fully digital, hybrid, nonlinear, wideband) in combiner design and significant performance improvement in signal recovery \cite{lo1991nonlinear,yang2015fifty,elbir2023twenty}.